apsknight/eziitbbs/README.md

 ---

 ## Install

+The Extension can be easily installed from Chrome Web Store.
+Visit https://chrome.google.com/webstore/detail/eziitbbs/cnpnjhjebdegnailedbagikccciphohk to install the extension on Google Chrome.

+**OR**

-Extension is currently not listed on Google Chrome Web Store.
-You can directly install the extension by enabling developer mode in your browser.
+You can directly install the extension from source code by enabling developer mode in your browser.

 - Download the source code by [clicking here](https://github.com/apsknight/eziitbbs/archive/1.0.0.zip)
 - Extract the source code ZIP.